 Commencement Parking Guidelines

-King University will provide complimentary shuttle service to and from the baseball field, soccer field, and tennis courts parking areas to the Oval every 5–10 minutes, starting at 8 a.m. and running into the afternoon.
+King University will provide complimentary shuttle service to and from the handicap parking area to the Oval every 5–10 minutes, starting at 8 a.m. and running into the afternoon.

 Special needs parking is available, and in addition to government-issued handicapped parking placards.
-Registration for commencement mobility impaired parking permits is available by filling out the Mobility-Impaired Commencement Parking Form.
+Registration for commencement mobility impaired parking permits are available by filling out the Mobility-Impaired Commencement Parking Form.

 No, just one request.
 By submitting a request, we will send you a special parking permit for your vehicle.
 It doesn’t matter how many people are in the vehicle or how many of them are mobility impaired.
 The parking permit is for a vehicle, not for a person.